-2313 Physics I Lecture and Laboratory.
-(3) Prerequisites: MAT 1613.
+Physics I Lecture and Laboratory.
+(3) Prerequisites: MAT 1613 and one of the following: High school chemistry, High school physics, CHE 1223 with laboratory.

 A combined lecture and laboratory course covering mechanics, conservation laws, heat, sound, electricity, magnetism, and waves.
 This is a calculus-based course primarily for engineering, science, and mathematics majors.
 Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture classes.
 Two lecture hours and two lab hours per week.